John Guard: New Zealand

 Together with the merchant schooner Isabella, the warship eventually returned to the Taranaki coast and landed a detachment of sailors and marines.
 An arrangement was made to ransom the prisoners; the captain suspected the prisoner were being held at Te Namu Pa and landed a party there.
-They made contact with the Maori captors, and chief Oaoiti was bayoneted and taken back to the Alligator.
+They made contact with the Māori captors, and chief Oaoiti was bayoneted and taken back to the Alligator.
 His wounds were then treated by the surgeon.
-The next day large numbers of Maori gathered on the beach but negotiations stalled until Oaoiti was brought ashore.
-He made a speech to the Maori captors and immediately Mrs Guard and her baby daughter were taken to the Alligator by waka but the boy was still held prisoner.
+The next day large numbers of Māori gathered on the beach but negotiations stalled until Oaoiti was brought ashore.
+He made a speech to the Māori captors and immediately Mrs Guard and her baby daughter were taken to the Alligator by waka but the boy was still held prisoner.

 While negotiations continued for his release, a shot from the pa was fired towards the Alligator, narrowly missing a sailor.
-The captain of the Alligator then ordered a bombardment of the pa that lasted three hours, during which the Maori hostage takers raised and then lowered a white flag several times.
-Near the end of the bombardment, a Maori man held up the captive boy to indicate he had not been killed.
-The Alligator's surgeon landed with hundred men.
-The boy was handed over, and the infuriated crew of the Harriet opened fire on the Maori gathered on the beach.
-The Maori fled and the pa was burnt down.
+The captain of the Alligator then ordered a bombardment of the pa that lasted three hours, during which the Māori hostage takers raised and then lowered a white flag several times.
+Near the end of the bombardment, a Māori man held up the captive boy to indicate he had not been killed.
+The Alligators surgeon landed with hundred men.
+The boy was handed over, and the infuriated crew of the Harriet opened fire on the Māori gathered on the beach.
+The Māori fled and the pa was burnt down.